mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 In the section above on ESTA's native data structures, the classes `SparceEmissions` and `SpatialSurrogate` use this sparce matrix design.

-### KD Trees  (<Did you keep this portion of the CODE?.
-I tought we moved away from locating lat/lon/ITN>)
+### KD Trees

-The [KD Trees Algorithm](https://en.wikipedia.org/wiki/K-d_tree) is fundamental to the performance of the on-road modeling in ESTA.
+The [KD Trees Algorithm](https://en.wikipedia.org/wiki/K-d_tree) is fundamental to the performance of using DTIM input files in ESTA.
 The KD Trees algorithm is a space-partitioning algorithm that is used in ESTA to dramatically improve the speed of locating lat/lon coordinates on the modeling grid.

-The problem that needs to be solved (as quickly and accurately as possible) is this: given a lat/lon pair, determine which grid cell it is inside on the modeling domain.
-The problem is that the modeling grid can be arbitarily large, and searching through every grid cell is prohibitively slow.
-And the problem is further complicated by the fact that the modeling grid can be in any arbitrary projection.
+The problem that needs to be solved (as quickly and accurately as possible) is this: given a lat/lon pair, determine which modeling domain grid cell it is inside.
+The problem is that the modeling grid can have an arbitarily large number of grid cells, and searching through every grid cell is prohibitively slow.
+The problem is further complicated by the fact that the modeling grid can be in any arbitrary projection, which makes the mathematical calculation of containment more complicated.

-You can find an example of the usage of KD Trees in `src.surrogates.dtim4loader`.
-To further help speed up the grid cell identification, a sub-grid is isolated for each region (in this case county) on the grid and a KD Tree is created for that region:
+You can find an example of the usage of KD Trees in `src.surrogates.dtim4loader`:

     def _create_kdtrees(self):
         """ Create a KD Tree for each county / GAI / region """